K73T-T/Vanta-MK.I/JOURNAL.md

  11:04am - 9:48pm 10 hours and 44 minutes

  ### Control Board
 - I chose the BTT Manta E3EZ as the main controller board since setup is straightforward, and the fact that it allows the installation of a compute module that supports use of Klipper as the printing software (which I want to use.)
 Thankfully, it includes native support for dual Z motors- good for improving bed leveling precision in this build.
 I considered other boards, but the E3EZ's plug-and-play layout and expandability made it a preferable fit.
-Looking forward to testing its CAN bus support down the line if I add toolhead mods.
+Looking forward to testing its CAN bus support down the line if I add toolhead mods

 ### Motors
 - For the motors, I chose the StepperOnline NEMA 17 stepper motors with 0.9° step angle.
 High-resolution movement ensures accurate articulation and positioning.
-Chose standard NEMA 17 motors with 1.8° step angle for the Z-axis since precision is less critical there and for less cost.
+Chose standard NEMA 17 motors with 1.8° step angle for the Z-axis since precision is less critical there and for less cost

 ### Extruder
 - For the extruder, I chose the Orbiter V2 kit from Triangle-lab (Direct Drive).
 It has high torque and a compact form, and offers reliable filament control for rather precise printing, especially with flexible or exotic materials.
-Lightweight planetary gear system minimizes strain on the carriage while maintaining performance.
+Lightweight planetary gear system minimizes strain on the carriage while maintaining performance

 ### Build Plate
 - For the build plate, I chose the Anycubic Kobra 3 Build Plate Assembly.
 Wanted to use an off-the-shelf build plate assembly from an existing printer model to reduce complexity and cost, and I can cut off time from the construction of the full assembly.
-After comparing several options online, the Kobra 3 plate since I’m happy with the size, cost, and since it's heated.
+After comparing several options online, the Kobra 3 plate since I’m happy with the size, cost, and since it's heated

 ## 5/25/25 Work on cad again and finalizing components

 - Went with 2 independant z motors for stability, even motion, and dual z give the ability to shift the build plate ever so slightly for tramming
 - for the XY gantry i went for linear rods because they are easy, inexpensive, and reliable
+- for the PSU I went with a basic 24V 20A 480W

  12:37PM to 3:12AM 14 hours 35 minutes